appsparrow/catalogbuilder/README.md

 3. **Platform-specific issues:**
    - The `.npmrc` file skips optional dependencies that cause build issues
-   - Vite config excludes problematic Rollup dependencies
+   - Vite config excludes problematic Rollup dependencies and defines global properly
-   - Package.json includes overrides for Rollup optional dependencies
+   - Package.json includes Rollup as a direct dependency (version 4.9.5)
+   - No `overrides` field (incompatible with bun install)

 ## Can I connect a custom domain to my Lovable project?